Reema744/Absher-connect/README.md

   ]
 }
 ```
-If the user is not near the causeway, the contextual suggestion is simply not included.
+<small>If the user is not near the causeway, the contextual suggestion is simply not included.</small>
 ---

 Presentation Slides: